Book tickets online to save up to 60% on West End shows.

 3. Get a London Pass

-Lots of big West End shows such as The Lion King, The Phantom of the Opera and Wicked partner with London hotels and restaurants to offer big savings on a theatre-focused weekend away.
+Lots of big West End shows such as The Phantom of the Opera and Wicked partner with London hotels and restaurants to offer big savings on a theatre-focused weekend away.
 You can often save money on tickets and hotels, get the best choice of shows and seats, and add attractions, meals and travel to your package for a tailored trip.

 5. Try for standby tickets and returns